Counterfeit Currency: Security Features and Chemical Analysis

 Last updated:

-A suspect banknote in a forensic chemistry laboratory represents the intersection of materials science, colour physics, paper engineering, and criminal intelligence.
-The note is not merely a piece of paper with a picture on it.
-It is a layered security object engineered by state printing authorities (the Reserve Bank of India's Security Printing and Minting Corporation, the US Bureau of Engraving and Printing, the European Central Bank's currency network, the Bank of England, and the Swiss National Bank's printing authority) to incorporate chemical and physical features that are extraordinarily difficult to replicate without access to specialised inks, presses, and paper substrates.
+A suspect banknote submitted to a forensic chemistry laboratory is a layered security object engineered by state printing authorities, the Reserve Bank of India's Security Printing and Minting Corporation, the US Bureau of Engraving and Printing, the European Central Bank's currency network, the Bank of England, and the Swiss National Bank's printing authority, to incorporate chemical and physical features that cannot be replicated without access to specialised inks, presses, and paper substrates.

 The forensic chemist's role in a suspected counterfeiting case is not to declare the note genuine or fake on the basis of appearance alone.
 It is to characterise the chemical and physical properties of each security feature and compare them against authentic references.
 A counterfeiter can produce an optically variable colour shift by printing iridescent foil; whether the shift matches the thin-film interference chemistry of a genuine SICPA OVI formulation is a question of spectroscopy, not eyesight.
 The chemist's analysis feeds into the broader investigation coordinated by currency-specialist agencies: the National Investigation Agency (NIA) and Indian currency intelligence networks in the case of Indian currency, the US Secret Service (USSS) and its Counterfeit Division for US dollars, and Europol's Project Ester (PEX) network for European currency.